martinabrle/tiny-java/README.md

-# Spring Boot Kafka Todo App
+# Spring Boot Todo App
 Before starting, make sure that you have Azure CLI and Java installed on your computer:
 * How to install Azure CLI (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 * Microsoft Build OpenJDK™ (https://www.microsoft.com/openjdk)